TedTran2019-Qwasar/acidcamp/README.md

 # Acidcamp

 Acidcamp is a Basecamp clone; a project management and team communication application.
-My partner designed this project in FIgma and I built it using Rails 7 + TailwindCSS.
+My partner designed this project in Figma and I built it using Rails 7 + TailwindCSS.

 Live: